 The Rise and Sudden End of the Overwatch League

 In 2017, one of the most intriguing eSports experiments of all time took place when Blizzard Entertainment and high-profile traditional sports franchise owners banned together to create the Overwatch League.
 For a couple of years after 2017, the Overwatch League had success.
 But in late 2023, Blizzard ended the league.
-With Overwatch League kaput, we thought it a good idea to revisit those early days as well as explain why the Overwatch League is no more.
+With Overwatch League kaput, we thought it is a good idea to revisit those early days as well as explain why the Overwatch League is no more.

 The History of America’s First Homegrown eSports League: Overwatch